S-PScripts/incognito-v128/README.md

 4. If the flag didn’t reset, you can continue.
 Else you cannot.

 ## Method A:
+1. Go to Settings.
+2. Click Wifi in the Network section.
+3. Click your wifi.
+4. Click Network.
+5. Set Name servers to Custom name servers.
+6. Set the boxes to 150.136.163.0.
+7. A sign-in pop-up should appear from your wifi.
+Click Sign in.
+8. Wait until the white screen goes.
+This may take a minute.
+A black background with red borders and yellow button should show.
+9. Click the blue "Webview link for tests" text.
+10. Set Name servers back to what it was before.
+You may also need to disconnect and reconnect to your wifi.
+11. Wait until Google shows up.
+This may take a minute.
+12. You have successfully completed this exploit.

+## Method B:
-### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL THAT CAN GET TO GOOGLE.
+### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL WIFI THAT CAN GET TO GOOGLE.
 I AM USING EE WIFI IN THE UK.
 1. Connect to EE Wifi.
 2. A sign in pop up should appear from your Wifi.
 Click Sign in.
 3. CTRL+T is pointless since it now opens a normal tab.
 You will need to follow the following instructions (and yes, this is the same as the ee-exploit).